Rubysage20/Rubysage20/README.md

 ###  Hospital Management System (Current Project)
 A Java-based application that streamlines hospital operations such as patient management, appointment scheduling, doctor assignments, and payroll.

-### Hospital Management System (Current Project)
-A Java-based application that streamlines hospital operations such as patient management, appointment scheduling, doctor assignments, and payroll.

 #### Completed Enhancements
 - **Enhancement 1: Software Design & Engineering**
   - Improved modular design for maintainability